Generative Anchored Fields: Controlled Data Generation via Emergent Velocity Fields and Transport Algebra

 \subsubsection{Pairwise Interpolation}

-We demonstrate direct $K$ head interpolation, by performing the operation $v=(1-\alpha)v_i + \alpha v_j$, for $\alpha \in [0,1].$ Figure~\ref{fig:afhq_interpolation} shows samples from interpolating between two classes from the AFHQ dataset, trained for multi-class generation in Section~\ref{sec:evaluation-multi}.
+We demonstrate direct $K$ head interpolation, by performing the operation $K_{\text{interp}}=(1-\alpha)K_i + \alpha K_j$ or $v=(1-\alpha)v_i + \alpha v_j$, for $\alpha \in [0,1].$ Figure~\ref{fig:afhq_interpolation} shows samples from interpolating between two classes from the AFHQ dataset, trained for multi-class generation in Section~\ref{sec:evaluation-multi}.
 We can see a smooth semantic transition between all three class pairs.
-Each interpolation produces coherent intermediate states, validating that independent $K$ heads enable linear composition in velocity space.
+Each interpolation produces coherent intermediate states, validating that independent $K$ heads enable linear composition directly over the K heads or in velocity space.

-\subsubsection{Continuous Cyclic Transport}
+\subsubsection{Continuous Cyclic Transport.}

-We demonstrate that GAF enables perfect cycle closure through multi-class transport algebra.
-We use the same multi-class model as in Section~\ref{sec:evaluation-multi}, and test 3000 random samples through three distinct transport cycles, measuring perceptual distance (using LPIPS~\parencite{zhang2018perceptual}) between initial and final states: i) Cat$_0 \to$ Dog $\to$ Wild $\to$ Cat$_0$, ii) Dog$_0 \to$ Wild $\to$ Cat $\to$ Dog$_0$, and iii) Wild$_0 \to$ Cat $\to$ Dog $\to$ Wild$_0$.
-For all three interpolations, we used $v_{\alpha} = (1-\alpha)v_i + \alpha v_j$, where $i$ and $j$ are the two classes being interpolated, and with $\alpha$ taking $10$ uniform steps in $[0,1]$.
-Class $i$ is the initial class and $j$ is the target class.
-The velocity field $v_{\alpha}$ gradually moves the data generated from class $i$ to class $j$ while maintaining semantic coherence throughout the transition across classes.